A Simple Fundraising Plan

 - How much time do I have to raise the money I need?

 Remember, you do not have to pay for the Congress all at once.
-There is a payment plan that allows you to pay for the Congress over payments so be sure to check your enrollment form enclosed with your invitation for your current options.
+There is a payment plan that allows you to pay for the Congress across payments, so be sure to check your enrollment form enclosed with your invitation for your options.
 All you need to do to reserve a spot for yourself is to make the first payment.

 - Spread the word through social media: Use Facebook, Twitter, Instagram, or Pinterest, or even create a website of your own.